30 June 2025

 Liberalism is not anti-fascist as it is coupled with an economic system (capitalism) that leads to fascism.
 Dems are certainly not anti-fascist as they are half of the corporate government.
 Liberals can become anti-fascist if they are willing to ideologically develop beyond liberalism.

-The broad American political discourse understands neither liberalism nor the Left.
+To understand the problems of DALA, we have to face how broad American political discourse understands neither liberalism nor the Left.

 A spectrum of political terms: